slipke/csm_ss15_sem_team_vagrant/puppet.md

 ## Catalog

 A catalog describes a system state for a single node.
-It is compiled by the master server and requested by sending the facts to the master.
+It is compiled by the master server and requested by a node by sending the facts to the master.
 It lists all resources and dependencies which need to be managed in a certain order.

 ## Files

 Puppet files are called manifests and always end on _.pp_.
-They must be:
+They:

-- UTF-8 encoded
+- Must be UTF-8 encoded
 - May use Unix (LF) or Windows (CRLF) line breaks

-Puppet always starts compiling with the _main manifest_ file.
+Puppet always starts compiling with the [_main manifest_](https://docs.puppetlabs.com/puppet/latest/reference/dirs_manifest.html) file.

 ## Resources